 As part of our commitment to ensuring that every student has the best possible chance of success, we personalise the learning provision for every student in the core subjects of English, maths and science by placing each student in a learning group that is appropriate to their ability.
 Every student will be stretched, challenged and supported through this personalisation of the curriculum.

 Students are provided with opportunities to add depth to their learning and develop personal skills through a rich and varied enrichment programme.
 Students will have the chance to enjoy new experiences and consolidate their timetabled learning through this programme.
 Further detailed information on the opportunities available to students can be found in the academy’s Enrichment Brochure.

 During Years 7 and 8, students will study a broad and balanced curriculum which includes English, maths and science.
 Students will also study a range of expressive arts subjects, geography, history, religious education through the Life programme, computer science, technology subjects, a modern foreign language and physical education.

 Students will start studying GCSE or equivalent courses in Year 9.
 These will include English (including English Literature), mathematics and science (which includes physics, chemistry and biology).
 Students will also study physical education and the Life programme.

 During Years 9 to 11, students will study a variety of Guided Pathway courses.
 These courses will all contribute to the qualifications a student will gain over the course of Key Stage 4.
 The courses currently being delivered at Key Stage 4 are included in the table below.

-For more information regarding the curriculum please contact Mr S Morton, Assistant Principal – Deep Experience.
+For more information regarding the curriculum please contact Mr R Sheehan, Assistant Principal – Deep Experience.